alex-c2c/astar_visualizer_c/README.md

 ## How to use
 1) Compile code using makefile
 `make`
-2) execute program, with absolute file path to the input and output file `./bin/main <input_file_path> <output_file_path>`
+2) Execute program, with absolute file path to the input and output file `./bin/main <input_file_path> <output_file_path>`
+3) The actual "Visualizer" part can be found in my other repo: [https://github.com/alex-c2c/astar_visualizer_godot_csharp](astar_visualizer_godot_csharp)
 ## Prerequisites
 Example input file found in `data` directory